JAspeling/Sportal/Readme.txt

 As I'm also new to this, I might have some facts wrong or something, feel free to correct me where possible please.
 Anyways this is what I understand Git does and i think its pretty cool, and makes life a LOT easier for all of us.

+Oh yeah I forgot, We can actually create documentation as we go on GitHub itself.
+Play around with the features a bit and get familiar with the whole process :)

 Happy coding :D